sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

 Authors must choose the track that they feel best fits their submission.  **Review the submission using the guidelines for the track the submission is in; not the track you would prefer it to be in.**  The Program Chairs will not move papers between tracks.

-### CS Education Research Paper Track
+### Computing Education Research Paper Track

-Papers submitted to the CS Education Research track describe an empirical computing education project.
+Papers submitted to the Computing Education Research track describe an empirical computing education project.

-CS Education Research papers should adhere to rigorous standards, describing hypotheses, methods, and results as is typical for research studies.
+Computing Education Research papers should adhere to rigorous standards, describing hypotheses, methods, and results as is typical for research studies.
 These normally focus on topics relevant to computing education with emphasis on educational goals and knowledge units/topics relevant to computing education with statistical rigor; methods or techniques in computing education; evaluation of pedagogical approaches; and studies of the many different populations that are engaged in computing education, including (but not limited to) students, instructors, and issues of gender, diversity, and underrepresentation.
 We welcome replication papers and papers that present null or negative results that meet the criteria below.

 For a typical paper in this track, here are some key factors to include (as an author) and to look for (as a reviewer):